pymor/pymor/docs/source/tutorial_optimization.md

 Taking a look at the result, we see that the optimizer needs {math}`7` iterations to converge, but actually needs {math}`27` evaluations of the full order model.
-Obiously, this is related to the computation of the finite differences.
+Obviously, this is related to the computation of the finite differences.
 We can visualize the optimization path by plotting the chosen points during the minimization.